 A: The devil is in the details, here.
 It all depends on your state’s laws about how you can remain within your scope of practice.
 A few states require medical professional ownership (or at least part-ownership).
 California is one of these (the last time I checked).
 So if you do not hold a professional license through your state's Board of Nursing, then you will want to look into what is required to open a clinic without having a professional license.

 The next thing to look, at is the Nurse Practice Act.
-So in every state, the Nurse Practice Act outlines what the scope of practice is for all nursing specialties including RN’s and LPNs.
+So in every state, the Nurse Practice Act outlines what the scope of practice is for all nursing specialties including RN’s, LPNs and even Nursing Aids.
 Every state has slightly different language.
 Some states even restrict ketamine administration by a Registered Nurse (RN).

 Some states allow independent functioning without a physician for Nurse Practitioners or Nurse Anesthetists, so those are absolutely the best states to practice in if you hold a license in those specialties.
 Typically, you'll see that many of the states with independent scopes of practice are in the western and northwestern United States.
 These are absolutely the easiest states to start-up your own practice because you do not have to find and PAY a collaborating or supervising physician.